zik-zak-jack/OCA_Java_SE_8_1Z0-808/docs/1Z0-808_Exam_Tips.md

 * Classes and Interfaces imported using the import statement are available to all the classes and interfaces in the same Java source code file

+* Command line parameters or Command line values are values that are passed to main method from the command line.

+*